Anthropology (ATH)

 ATH 185.
 Cultural Diversity in the U.S..
 (3)

 Anthropological and ethnographic approaches to the study of cultural, social, and linguistic variation in the United States, its territories, and borderlands.
 As an introduction to cultural anthropology, the course provides a foundation for understanding historical and contemporary contexts related to globalization and diaspora; ethnic, racial, and class identities; political economy and environment; belief systems; and ethnographic methodology.
+IC.
 IIC.
 PA-2A, PA-4A, SI-02.
 CAS-C.

 ATH 190.
 Emergent Controversies: Anthropological Perspectives.
 (1-4; maximum 4)